Dou Sha Bao (Red Bean Paste Steamed Buns) – Soft and fluffy steamed buns stuffed with sweet red bean paste filling. Homemade is best.

 HOW TO PROPERLY WRAP STEAMED BUNS WITH FILLING INSIDE

 It doesn’t have to be a perfect round ball.
 This makes it so much easier to wrap the filling later and the finished wrapped steamed buns will be “tall” and when you steam it your buns won’t appear flat and wide if that’s making any sense.

-3. After that, flatten into a round disc with middle part thicker than the edge
+2. Flatten into a round disc with middle part thicker than the edge

 Gather the edge to wrap into a round ball or you can create pleats by folding (Sorry, it’s hard for me to take a photo of how I pleat the pattern with one hand!)

 WHAT TO EXPECT